Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

 Male vibrators.
 When used in conjunction with other sex toys during sex — such as a cock ring — male vibrators can provide added stimulation for both partners.
 However, that’s where the research stops.
 There aren’t any conclusive studies that show vibrators have a positive effect on erectile function.

 Other sex toys.
-Other sex toys, such as vacuum pumps and extenders, may help you stay hard for longer.
+Some other sex toys may help you stay hard for longer, such as vacuum pumps and extenders.
 They don’t do anything to solve the problem if you can’t get hard at all — whomp whomp.

 For many people, when it comes to sex, oral sex is sometimes even more enjoyable than intercourse.
 It’s a highly intimate activity that can enhance your sex drive if you’re struggling to stay hard during intercourse.